The 2017 Total Solar Eclipse Will Pass Through the Great Smoky Mountains of North Carolina

 The Bryson City area has plenty of lodging, from mountain cabins and vacation rentals, to bed and breakfasts, country inns, hotels and motels.
 For complete listings, visit GreatSmokies.com/lodging.

 What Will Happen During the 2017 Total Solar Eclipse?

 A total solar eclipse occurs when the earth, moon and sun are in perfect alignment – an extremely rare occurrence that many people never get to witness.
 For the fortunate ones, it’s a once in a lifetime experience.

 While it’s true that all the US will witness at least some degree of partial eclipse on August 21, only those in a 70-mile-wide, cross-country path are guaranteed a blackened sun and total darkness.
-In Bryson City, the entire solar experience will last about an hour, from 2:06 pm to 3 pm, gradually changing from daylight to dark and back to daylight.
-The one minute and 57 seconds of total solar eclipse begins at 2:35 pm.
+In Bryson City, the entire solar experience will last about 3 hours, from 1:06 pm to 4 pm (EDT), gradually changing from daylight to dark and back to daylight.
+The one minute and 54 seconds of total solar eclipse begins at 2:35 pm.

 As the moon moves in front of the sun, it will first appear like a small ‘bite’ taken out of an apple.
 Gradually, the ‘bite’ will become larger and larger as daylight becomes dimmer and dimmer.
 As more of the sun is covered by the moon, the sun will take on a crescent shape that continues to get thinner until the sun is completely covered and turns black.
-This transition will take about a half hour.
+This transition will take about 1-1/2 hours.